Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 The Armor All Wet/Dry Utility Vacuum is the best all-round car vacuum — real suction, the right size, and the tools to reach every crevice.
 Go Shop-Vac for the dirtiest interiors, a Dustbuster for convenience, or the Ryobi if you're already on the platform.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers